cazala/synaptic/docs/testing.md

 These are bounded regression tests, not representative accuracy benchmarks.
 The dataset split, ordering, initialization, and validation sequences are fixed so a backend regression cannot hide behind favorable random sampling.
+The default test reporter names the backend in every learning test and prints a summary table with per-workload elapsed time and achieved accuracy.

 ## Browser WebGPU smoke tests